VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-30-chrome-extension-vimium++.md

 Hit *f* and a bunch of letters in yellow boxes will appear, one for each clickable link.
 Type the string of letters to click on the link.
 Hit *F* for the same command, but the link will open in a new tab.

 You can limit which letters are used in the Vimium++ settings.
-This is super useful to click-through repettitive forms or dialogs, provided the layout of the page is consistent, meaning the same string of commands (e.g. *fa*) will always hit the right link.
+This is super useful to click-through repetitive forms or dialogs, provided the layout of the page is consistent, meaning the same string of commands (e.g. *fa*) will always hit the right link.

 *gi* selects the page's first text field, useful for selecting 'Search' boxes.